-Reporting Year 2022 tCO 2 e 2021 tCO 2 e Comments Scope 1 1281.341505 2066.821 AMS does not own any office space or company vehicles.
+Reporting Year 2022 tCO2e 2021 tCO 2 e Comments Scope 1 1,281.342 2,066.821 AMS does not own any office space or company vehicles.
 With this in mind, AMS reports on homeworking as part of its Scope 1 emissions.
 In 2021, the headcount of homeworkers was taken as of 31 December 2021.
 An average headcount across 2022 was used as part of the calculation for 2022, allowing for more accurate reporting.
 This resulted in a reduction in headcount from 2021 to 2022, which in turn meant a reduction in Scope 1 carbon emissions.
 Scope 2 Gross: 50.018 Net: 5.651 Gross: 72.852 Net: 39.405 AMS relocated to a new smaller Bracknell office in 2022, the new office provided green energy.
 Energy supplied in our Belfast office for 2022 also came from a green energy supplier.
 This resulted in a reduction of energy from 2021 to 2022.
 At the current time, the energy provider selected by the landlord for the London office is not a green energy provider.
-Scope 3 (Employee Commuting Business Travel) 725.6494 89.99178 AMS had an increase in Scope 3 emissions from 2021 to 2022 due to business travel and commuting resuming after the pandemic.
-Total Emissions Gross: 2057.009 Net: 2012.642 Gross: 2229.63778 Net: 2196.21778
+Scope 3 (Employee Commuting Business Travel) 725.649 89.992 AMS had an increase in Scope 3 emissions from 2021 to 2022 due to business travel and commuting resuming after the pandemic.
+Total Emissions Gross: 2,057.009 Net: 2,012.642 Gross: 2,229.638 Net: 2,196.218

 AMS's UK carbon emissions in Scope 1 have decreased due to the amount of identified homeworkers in 2022.
 During previous reporting, AMS used the headcount total at the end of 2021.
 For the current emission reporting data AMS has taken the average number of employees at AMS across 2022 to provide a more accurate reflection on its emissions.
 AMS's gross Scope 2 emissions increased due to more AMS office utilisation by employees, resulting in a higher energy usage.
 The net Scope 2 emissions have decreased.
 This is because AMS moved office location in Bracknell and the new office provided green energy.
-AMS's Scope 3 emissions have also increased due to higher business travel levels and employees commuting post Covid-19 restrictions lifting.
+AMS's Scope 3 emissions have also increased due to higher business travel levels and employee commuting post Covid-19 restrictions.
 It is worth noting that employees that commuted and booked rail travel or made a road expense to a Bracknell, London or Belfast office will be included in both employee commuting and business travel.
-This is because at present, AMS uses an average data method for commuting.
+This is because at present, AMS on an average data method for commuting.